 The FLAIR CPD scheme provides a route for experienced colleagues to gain HEA Fellowship in recognition of the work they do in teaching and supporting learning.
 The scheme is accredited by Advance HE to award three categories of Fellowship: Associate Fellowship (D1), Fellowship (D2) or Senior Fellowship (D3).
+Click here to hear Professor Elizabeth McCrum talking about the scheme.

 Who can apply?